KhaledElkhoreby/e-commerce-fwd-angular/README.md

 # MyStore Project Overview

 MyStore is Angular application that allows users to view a list of available products to purchase, add them to a shopping cart, and ultimately complete the checkout process.

 ## Getting Started

 To use these files, simply merge the folders into the root directory of your scaffolded Angular application.

+to install packages type `yarn`

+to start type `yarn start`

+to bulid type `yarn build`

 ## Project Instructions